Interstitial lung disease

 - How to stay active and strong

-Some patients with advanced ILD may need a lung transplant.
+Some people with advanced ILD may need a lung transplant.

 Idiopathic pulmonary fibrosis has a poor outlook.